-After research and competitive patterning, I was able to start wireframes of the new activation experience.
-I looked into splitting the process into multiple steps instead of overwhelming the user with too much information (similar to how we built registration).
+After creating a flow I was able to start wireframes of the new activation experience.
+I looked into splitting the process into multiple steps instead of overwhelming the user with too much information.
 After creating the wireframes from project requirements, I was able to meet with stakeholders and get sign off to move forward with a prototype.

 The card art was and headline was an easy way to let the user know exactly where they were to avoid any confusion.
 The content and design are intentionally simple for quick activation.
 The large input fields, placeholder text, and clear instructions helped accomplish this goal.

 After stakeholder approval of the wireframes and designs I then created a prototype in Axure.
 I created the prototype to make the user think it was fully functional without having to invest too much time.
 Fast iterations are very essential to this process.